* Demographic group segmentation not available for this indicator

 Having labor market data allows colleges to develop programs tailored to projected job opportunities and to evaluate existing programs for current and projected labor market conditions.

-The alignment between locally awarded postsecondary degree and credentials and job openings varies significantly across the state’s sub-Prosperity Zones (“regions”).
-In the Pinehurst-Rockingham region, for example, half of postsecondary degrees and credentials awarded were aligned with job openings, the lowest rate in the state.
-In contrast, 84% of degrees and credentials in the Greensboro and Greenville regions were aligned with regional job openings, the highest rate statewide.
+The alignment between locally awarded postsecondary degrees and credentials and job openings varies significantly across the state’s Sub-Prosperity Zones (“regions”).
+In the Pinehurst-Rockingham region, for example, 52% of postsecondary degrees and credentials awarded were aligned with job openings, the lowest rate in the state.
+In contrast, 85% of degrees and credentials in the Greenville region were aligned with regional job openings, the highest rate statewide and meeting our state goal.

 Data on labor market alignment is provided by the Labor and Economic Analysis Division at North Carolina’s Department of Commerce (LEAD).